Are an OCPP gateway and a CPMS replacement the same decision?

 Cost and commercial implications

-- a hard cutover
+- a hard, estate-wide cutover

-- charger-by-charger field work
+- charger-by-charger field visits for stubborn firmware

-- more rollback exposure
+- more rollback exposure if a wave fails

-- migration disruption
+- migration disruption during the switch

-- integration rework
+- integration rework when one assumption changes

-- switching risk later
+- switching risk later, because chargers stay decoupled

 - operational brittleness across a mixed fleet